2025 Ramot Junction shooting: International

 The foreign ministry of Argentina "energetically" condemned the attack, expressing condolences to the families of the victims, especially to the family of Sara Mendelson, who was an Argentine citizen by birth.
 The ministry further labelled the attack as "antisemitic" and conveyed the country's support for Israel in the fight against terrorism.

 The United Arab Emirates condemned "in the strongest terms" what it called a "terrorist shooting incident" and expressed its condolences to the families of the victims and the state of Israel and its people.

 The United States Department of State said that it was "closely monitoring the situation in Jerusalem following this morning's cruel terror attack at the Ramot Junction" and that it "condemns terrorism and stands alongside our friend Israel."

-A European Union spokesperson condemned the attack saying, "We condemn all loss of lives" as well as calling for de-escalation and a ceasefire.
+A European Union spokesperson condemned the attack, saying, "We condemn all loss of lives" as well as calling for de-escalation and a ceasefire.

 French president Emmanuel Macron, British foreign secretary Yvette Cooper, and German foreign minister Johann Wadephul condemned the attack.

+Aftermath

+On 9 September 2025, the day after the attack, Israel launched an airstrike on Doha, the capital of Qatar, with the aim of killing senior Hamas officials as retaliation.
+The Israeli strike killed 6 people, including a member of the Qatari security forces, but failed to kill any of its intended targets.